 How does Landed measure impact?

 At Landed, we believe that helping keep great educators near the communities they serve is a pretty important goal in and of itself.
-But, we are often asked what social impact we think we are creating with our down payment assistance programs.
+But, we are often asked what social impact we think we are creating with our down payment program and homebuying education.
 We thought it might make sense to expand on this question in a blog post!